 Download: Final Vote Count by City [PDF]

-> This extension will not increase the tax rate above the present maximum rate of $10 per year per $100,000 of assessed valuation (i.e., a home assessed at $400,000 will pay $40 per year).
+- This extension does not increase the tax rate above the present maximum rate of $10 per year per $100,000 of assessed valuation (i.e., a home assessed at $400,000 will pay $40 per year).

 - Livermore is not included in Measure WW.
 Livermore voters did not vote on Measure WW because Measure WW is an extension of Measure AA approved by voters in 1988.
 At that time, Livermore was not part of the East Bay Regional Park District.
 The East Bay Regional Park District is working closely with the Livermore Area Recreational Park District to identify sources of capital funding for future acquisitions and development.

 Information on the per capita local grant program for city parks and recreation departments and special park districts in Alameda and Contra Costa Counties:

-Forms, Measure WW Local Grant Program (Microsoft Excel)
+Measure WW Urban Creek Grant Program

 For more information about the successful 1988 Measure AA, visit our Measure AA page.